axiros/vpe/README.md

 Assign the following variables and evaluate to influence how results are shown:

 - `p = <result>` or `y = <result>`: Pretty print or yaml dump any object, incl. attributes
-- `filter="<list of match strings>": Recursively scans the result structure and only shows key OR values (substring-)matching any of the filter.
+- `filter="<list of match strings>"`: Recursively scans the result structure and only shows key OR values (substring-)matching any of the filter.
   A filter value '1' results in all list reduced to their first item.
-- `hide="<list of match strings>": Recursively scans the result structure and "x-out" values, whose keys(!) match any of the hide strings.
+- `hide="<list of match strings>"`: Recursively scans the result structure and "x-out" values, whose keys(!) match any of the hide strings.
 Intended to not show passwords and the like in demos.

 ```python